unswsecsoc/2021-oweek-ctf/forensics/secretive-behaviour/writeup.md

 8. `$ stegsnow -C -p "BeSecretive" redacted.txt` in the file directory will give the flag

 Additional Comments:
-- Placing it was in forensics was not a mistake, few thought it was a crypto challenge because of the more obvious Base64
+- Placing it in forensics was not a mistake, few thought it was a crypto challenge because of the more obvious Base64
 - This was one of the more technical questions, so don't be sad if you didn't get it
 - Congrats to everyone who persisted and ended up finding the flag!